WebOps-and-Blockchain-Club/GuildSelectionHackathon/ps.md

 ## Q2.
  Develop a seamless, integrated platform designed to enhance productivity and collaboration for remote teams.
 This solution will include key features such as real-time messaging, task management, and collaborative editing of documents and spreadsheets.
 Tech Stack:
-Any other frontend framework/library or HTML/CSS, Node.js, MongoDB or PostgreSQL, Socket.io
+React.js, Node.js, MongoDB or PostgreSQL, Socket.io
 Bonus: `WebRTC`

 ## Q3.